 Loss of Gmail causes loss of peace of mind

-Oh crap.
-I did something on the computer, and I can’t get into my Gmail account.
+I did something on the computer that locked me out of my Gmail account.
 Continue reading

 Resolve: never let a kid dream of war again